 The translation of impacts and dependencies into measures of risks and opportunities related to financial outcomes such as revenues, cashflows and enterprise value is less developed.
 This is particularly true for opportunities which have been underrepresented across all disclosure requirements.
 Guidance on how these measures can and should be used by financial institutions to inform their investments and decision-making is even more in its infancy.

-Objectives and timeline for development of TNFD’s approach to measurement
+Objectives of the TNFD's approach to measurement

 Consultations by the Taskforce with a wide range of market participants have clearly signalled that, as a response to these challenges, there is high demand for a standardised and integrated approach to measurement that: